kubevela/kubevela.github.io/docs/platform-engineers/defkit/examples.md

                 Description("Whether to enable apply-once for the whole application").
                 Default(false),
             defkit.Array("rules").
-                Description("Rules for configuring apply-once policy in resource level").
+                Description("Specify the rules for configuring apply-once policy in resource level").
                 WithSchemaRef("ApplyOncePolicyRule").
                 Optional(),
         )